drhsqlite/fossil-mirror/www/rebaseharm.md

 Thus, a rebase is just a merge that forgets where it came from.

-The Git documentation acknowledges this fact (in so many words) and justifies it by saying "rebas[e] makes for a cleaner history".
+The Git documentation acknowledges this fact (in so many words) and justifies it by saying "rebasing makes for a cleaner history."
 I read that sentence as a tacit admission that the Git history display capabilities are weak and need active assistance from the user to keep things manageable.